 It was a hot day, and I was somewhat frazzled.
 I was folding laundry.

-This book taught me so many incredible life lessons and how to practice gratitude with a grateful heart.
+This book taught me many incredible life lessons and how to practice gratitude with a grateful heart.
 Life-changing.

 The Meaning of Gratitude: Gratitude Definition

 Before we can practice gratitude in our lives, it’s essential to understand precisely what gratitude or being grateful is.

 By the most straightforward definitions, gratitude is the quality of being thankful, readiness to show appreciation for, and returning kindness.